9bitStudios/slickhover/README.md

 ### CSS

-For best results, set the following CSS for the images that you are calling slickhover on....
+For best results, set the following CSS for the images that you are calling Slickhover on....

 ```css
 img {